 Building something with your own two hands out of wood can be rewarding, but also messy, difficult, and not always practical depending on where you live.
-In the upcoming Early Access game vrkshop, you’ll get a chance to learn and put your woodworking skills to the test.
+In the Early Access game vrkshop, which is available starting today, you’ll get a chance to learn and put your woodworking skills to the test.

 In the game’s Steam listing, scopatgames says the goal is to strike a balance between realism, immersion, and fun, which is why it’s heading to early access first.
 It’s set to include two different play modes at launch: challenges and free play, the latter of which allows you to build anything you want.

 The current build is nearly set for release, scopatgames says, which includes: